fernandorubbo/scheduled-autoscaler/tutorial.md

 ## Introduction

 The majority of systems have its users engaging with the app during the day time, what makes most of data center servers idle at night.
 Beyond other benefits, the public cloud helps to save money by dynamically allocating the needed infrastructure according to the traffic load.
 There are cases where a simple autoscale configuration solves such allocation problem.
-However, in other cases big traffic spikes require a more fine tunning of the autoscale configurations to avoid system instability during scale ups.
+However, in other cases big traffic spikes require a more fine tuning of the autoscale configurations to avoid system instability during scale ups.

-This tutorial focus on scenarios where these traffic patterns are well known and you want to give the autoscaler some hints upfront spikes reache your infrastructure.
-Although this paper discusses GKE cluster scaling up in the morning and scaling down at night, you can use a similar approach to spin up capacity before known events, such as black friday, syber monday, tv comertials, etc.
+This tutorial focuses on scenarios where these traffic patterns are well known and you want to give the autoscaler some hints before spikes reach your infrastructure.
+Although this paper discusses GKE cluster scaling up in the morning and scaling down at night, you can use a similar approach to spin up capacity before known events, such as black friday, cyber monday, tv commercials, etc.

 ![Scheduled Autoscaler](https://github.com/fernandorubbo/scheduled-autoscaler/blob/master/images/scheduled-autoscaler-arquitecture.png?raw=true)

 The above picture shows how the scheduled autoscaler works.
-First a set of [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) save the known traffic patterns into a [Cloud Monitoring custom metric](https://cloud.google.com/monitoring/custom-metrics).
-This data is then used by your [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) as a on when HPA should preemptively scale your workload.
+First the known traffic patterns are saved in a set of [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
+These job emit a signal into a [Cloud Monitoring custom metric](https://cloud.google.com/monitoring/custom-metrics).
+This metric is then used by your [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (HPA) to preemptively scale your workload.
 Along with other load metrics, such as target CPU utilization, HPA decides how to update the replicas of a given deployment.

 ## Objectives

 - Create a GKE cluster.
 - Install the example application.
-- Understand when scaling your cluster down at night is econnomically viable.
+- Understand when scaling your cluster down at night is economically viable.
 - Set up a scheduled autoscaler.
-- Understand how HPA respond to either increase in traffic and custom metrics.
+- Understand how HPA respond to either increase in traffic or custom metrics.

 ## Costs